cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 # Introduction

-TODO Introduction
+This draft defines two modifications to the main MLS protocol in {{!RFC9420}}.

+First, it defines expandable trees in Section {{expandable-tree}} that allow retrieving and storing only the minimally required tree information to participate in an MLS group.
+An expandable tree can always be completed to a full MLS tree as described in Section {{committing-with-an-expandable-tree}}.

+Secondly, it defines receiver specific commits in Section {{receiver-specific-commits}}
+that reduce the data downloaded by clients for processing commits.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Expandable Tree
-An expandable tree is a modified ratchet tree as described in {{mls-protocol}}.
+An expandable tree is a modified ratchet tree as described in {{!RFC9420}}.
 An expandable tree stores only the direct path from the member to the root plus additional information about the co-path.